Inflectra/spira-documentation/docs/TaraVault-User-Manual/Using-Subversion.md

-In addition to being able to browse the source code repository in Spira, which is itself very useful, the real strength comes from linking artifacts in Spira - including Incidents, Requirements, and Tasks - to revisions checked into the software repository, indicating what was fixed or implemented in a specific revision.
+In addition to being able to browse the source code repository in Spira, which is itself very useful, the real strength comes from linking artifacts in Spira - including Incidents, Requirements, and Tasks - to commits checked into the software repository, indicating what was fixed or implemented in a specific commit.

 Firstly, you can view the source code tree by selecting the Tracking \> Source Code link under the main Spira menu.
 This will display the